Corrective Optometric Vision Therapy Programs

 Strengthen Your Eyes with Regular Exercise

-Our doctors can design and supervise a vision therapy for adults or vision therapy for kids program of regular eye exercises for you.
+Our doctors will design and supervise a vision therapy for adults or vision therapy for kids program of regular eye exercises.
 They can also prescribe computer or web-based systems to exercise your eyes in between vision therapy appointments.
 Our doctors often recommend patients with learning difficulties or brain injuries to practice their eye exercises at home on a consistent basis.

 Correct Lazy Eye the Natural Way

 The good news is that there’s usually no need for surgery.
-If you practice the right movements, and wear proper patching, contacts or glasses, the lazy eye can be improved.
+Through optometric vision therapy, and by wearing proper patching, contacts or glasses, the lazy eye can be improved.
 There are even new scientific studies and treatments of neuroplasticity focused on improving lazy eyes in older patients.

 Stronger Muscles = Better Focus

-The popular theory that if some is good, more is better, rarely works in vision therapy.
 To best target the right issue, and help your vision improve, we’ll guide your exercises during your in-office visit.
-Some examples of exercises are below:
+Some examples of exercises include:

 - Practice crossing towards your nose slowly and not seeing double